Celebrating Alumni & Faculty

 - 1965 Fairleigh S. Dickinson ’37, President, Becton, Dickinson & Co.

 - 1963 Lewis Douglas ’12, U.S. Ambassador to Great Britain (1947–1950)

 - 1962 Edwin D. Etherington ’42, President, American Stock Exchange, and President, Wesleyan University

-The Founders’ Cup Award is sponsored by the Alumni Association in recognition of MKA’s strong tradition of teaching excellence, dating back to 1887.
-The award is presented to an outstanding faculty member representative of the best qualities of MKA teaching.
+The Founders’ Cup Award, established in 1993, is sponsored by the Alumni Association in recognition of MKA’s strong tradition of teaching excellence, dating back to 1887.
+The award is presented to an outstanding faculty member representative of the best qualities of teaching at MKA.
 The Alumni Association welcomes nominations from all members of the MKA family (students, parents, alumni, administration and faculty).

 - 2015 Ken Smith, Middle School PE

 - 2014 John Jacobs, Upper School Latin

 - 2012 Ben Goodrich, Upper School math